andyharless/ames/README.md

 Others are welcome to clone/fork this repository.
 I request that you credit me where appropriate and inform me of outcomes from any resulting Kaggle submissions.

+Due to randomness, bugfixes, interactive runs, etc., correspondence between repository scripts and Kaggle submissions is only approximate, and there are more submissions then there are scripts.

 Files: